 - Android-based browser support

-Well, you can build a PWA that also runs in Safari.
+You can build progressive web apps iOS-based.
 However, on an Android device with Chrome or Opera, your PWA will load faster and will have access to more native device features.

 - Monetization challenges